 Finally, gently slot your cards into the binder from the side, and never store two cards in one slot.

-Pokemon cards can be organized in many different ways and you could spend hours doing it.
+Pokemon cards can be organized in many different ways, and you can spend hours doing them.
 To save time, many collectors do the following:

 Pokemon TCG Binder Do’s and Don’ts: